Dhanarajb/Front-end-topics/Closure.md

 ###### Explain the concept of a "closure".
-> When outer function is returns an inner function. inner function is then executed in different scope and inner function continues to maintain access to the outer outer function variable even though the outer function no longer exists.
+> When outer function is returns an inner function. inner function is then executed in different scope and inner function continues to maintain access to the outer  function variable even though the outer function no longer exists.

 ```
 const createCounter=()=>{